Address46 Boulevard Saint-Antoine

 During the three-week open house held for the Paris France Temple, a total of 47,561 guests toured the beautiful structure and its visitors' center.

-As the April 2006 General Conference approached, hopes rose that the Paris France Temple would be announced when French media disclosed the Church's interest in purchasing a huge tract of land outside Versailles—about one-third of the small city of Villepreux—reportedly for a temple.
+As the April 2006 General Conference approached, hopes rose that the Paris France Temple would be announced when French media disclosed the Church's interest in purchasing a huge tract of land outside Versailles—about one-third of the small city of Villepreux.
 A church spokesman confirmed the Church was working with the property owners, but he said that the use of the property had not been determined and that temple locations were announced by the First Presidency.
 The summer before, President Hinckley had been considering a parcel of land in Saint-Cloud, a suburb of Paris, but attention had now turned to the Villepreux property.
 The Clerico family, owners of the Moulin Rouge, were the owners of this property as well.
-Of the three interested parties—an Arab emirate, a Russian, and the Mormons—the mayor of Villepreux said he preferred the Mormons for two reasons: morality and quality of investment.
-Never has there been any concern about public order with church members, he said.14 No temple announcement was made, however, and in the end, the Church did not succeed in acquiring the property.
+Of the three interested parties—an Arab emirate, a Russian, and the Latter-day Saints—the mayor of Villepreux said he preferred the Latter-day Saints for two reasons: morality and quality of investment.
+He said: Never has there been any concern about public order with church members.6 No temple announcement was made, however, and in the end, the Church did not succeed in acquiring the property.

 - "President Hinckley Meets Members in Maine and Europe," Ensign Sept.
 1998: 75–78.